KevinPigney/Hack-The-Box-Writeups/HeartBreaker/README.md

 ### Introduction

 This write-up documents my investigation of the HeartBreaker Sherlock challenge on Hack The Box.
-Rather than serving as a step-by-step guide on how to complete the challenge like other write-ups, these notes focus more on how I personally approached this investigation, what artifacts I chose to analyze, and how I reasoned with the evidence, and document my findings for others to read.
+Rather than serving as a step-by-step guide on how to complete the challenge like other write-ups, these notes focus more on how I personally approached this investigation, what artifacts I chose to analyze, how I reasoned with the evidence, and document my findings for others to read.

 I've been trying to treat these Sherlock challenges like real-world DFIR scenarios, prioritizing my own investigative flow, artifact correlation, and validating assumptions instead of just flying through the answers.